-When the responder detects an invalid CRC, the IC responder will NACK the CRC, which causes the IC responder to go to an idle state.
+When the slave detects an invalid CRC, the $I^2C$ slave will NACK the CRC, which causes the $I^2C$ slave to go to an idle state.

-Figure 14-1.
+14-1.
 IC Write

 IC Read with Repeated Start shows a read transaction using a Repeated Start.